 Add the last layer and top with the remaining buttercream frosting.
 Finish it with the remaining 1/2 cup of shredded coconut, Chill cake in refrigerator for at least 1 hour,

-When you serve the cake heat your knife by running it under hot water and hen drying it off, This will help it cut through the layers more cleanly.
+When you serve the cake heat your knife by running it under hot water and then drying it off.
+This will help it cut through the layers more cleanly.